 The area immediately in front of the allocated Check-in Counter Equipment.
-The width of the queuing zone may vary from time to time taking into account the number of queuing lanes required to facilitate passenger queuing.
+The width of the queuing zone may vary from time to time considering the number of queuing lanes required to facilitate passenger queuing.
 The width of the queuing zone shall be determined by Melbourne Airport in consultation with the AOC.